Digital Nomad Life in Groningen, The Netherlands

 What residency documents or visas did I need if I will be in Groningen for a while?

 "If you are planning to stay in Groningen for a while, the type of residency documents or visas you need will depend on your nationality and the purpose of your stay.
 If you are a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you do not need a visa or residence permit to live, work, or study in the Netherlands.
 However, if you plan to stay for more than four months, you will need to register with the local municipality.
 If you are not from an EU/EEA country or Switzerland, you will likely need a visa or residence permit.
 The type of visa or permit you need will depend on the purpose of your stay, such as work, study, or family reunification.
 For stays of less than 90 days, you may need a Schengen visa, unless you are from a country that is exempt from this requirement.
 For stays of more than 90 days, you will need a long-stay visa (MVV) and a residence permit.
 The MVV is a provisional residence permit that allows you to enter the Netherlands as a potential resident rather than a tourist.
 You will need to apply for your MVV and residence permit at the same time before you travel to the Netherlands.
 This is known as the TEV procedure (Entry and Residence Procedure).
 If you are coming to the Netherlands for study or research, your Dutch host institution may handle the TEV procedure on your behalf.
 If you are coming to the Netherlands for work, your employer may need to apply for a work permit on your behalf.
 In addition to a visa or residence permit, you may also need to register with the local municipality in Groningen if you plan to stay for more than four months.
-Please note that the requirements for visas and residence permits can change, so it's important to check the latest information from the Dutch immigration authorities or the Dutch embassy or consulate in your home country," said one expat who made the move to Groningen.
+Please note that the requirements for visas and residence permits can change, so it's important to check the latest information from the Dutch immigration authorities or the Dutch embassy or consulate in your home country," explained one expat living in Groningen, The Netherlands.

 Get Quote